AcheronProject/AlexandriaLibrary/README.md

   <img align="middle" src="https://raw.githubusercontent.com/Gondolindrim/acheronLibrary/master/graphics/acheronLong.png"  width="400">
 </p>

+## Documentation

-See [this page](http://acheronproject.com/acheronLib/introduction.html) for the Acheron Library documentation.
+See [the AcheronDocs page](http://acheronproject.com/acheronLib/introduction.html) for the Acheron Library documentation.

+## Licensing

+The AcheronLibrary uses the BSD 3-clause License.
+Be sure to read it before using this library on a project.